Gamua/Starling-Extension-Particle-System/README.md

 Starling Extension: Particle System
 ===================================

+---

+**Warning:** This branch contains the particle system for Starling 1.8 and below.
+This branch will mainly receive bugfix updates in the future, while all major development is happening on the master branch for Starling 2.x.

+---

 The Starling Particle System classes provide an easy way to display particle systems from within the [Starling Framework][1].
 That way, adding special effects like explosions, smoke, snow, fire, etc. is very easy to do.

 The extension consists of three classes: